ffsit/chat/README.md

 * Completed the incomplete logic for private message handling.

 #### 1.0.3
-The following fixes have been implemented in this version:
+The following fixes (refactoring) have been implemented in this version:
 * Fixed the gap between the username and message in Firefox.
 * Fixed the nickname issue with users that have a number as the first character in their nickname.
+* Removed the support button for now.

+The following features have been implemented in this version:
 * Added additional help information.
-* Removed the support button for now.
 * Added an option to enable debugging via the URL, more user friendly.